Stages, types and grades

 a course of chemotherapy, followed by surgery

-total neoadjuvant therapy (TNT) – this is chemoradiotherapy or radiotherapy and a course of chemotherapy all before surgery
+total neoadjuvant therapy (TNT) – this might be chemoradiotherapy and a course of chemotherapy all before surgery

 Your doctor might offer you chemotherapy after surgery.
 This might be if tests on your cancer after surgery show there is a high risk of it coming back.
 You're more likely to have chemotherapy after surgery if you did not have it before surgery.